bitrinjani/r2/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

+## Disclaimer

+USE THE SOFTWARE AT YOUR OWN RISK.
+YOU ARE RESPONSIBLE FOR YOUR OWN MONEY.
+THE AUTHOR HAS NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

 ## Inspirations
 [Blackbird](https://github.com/butor/blackbird), which targets US exchanges.